Yizong98/Udacity_Algo-DS-Nano/explain.md

 explanation:

+Effciency:

+Space Complexity：

+O(n) this is straight forward since there are n objects in the Blockchain.

+Time Complexity:

-Effciency: Adding Block operation is O(1), assuming the hash calculation operates at O(1).
+Adding Block operation is O(1), assuming the hash calculation operates at O(1).
+This is because all operations in block creation takes constant time.

 Design Choice: Design Block with prev and next, making it easy to reference as a doubly linkedList.
 The Blockchain class integrates the blocks together.